-G. FEDERAL AWARDING AGENCY CONTACTS
+- FEDERAL AWARDING AGENCY CONTACTS

-H. OTHER INFORMATION Guidelines for Budget Justification
+Guidelines for Budget Justification

-Equipment: Describe any machinery, furniture, or other personal property that is required for the project, which has a useful life of more than one year (or a life longer than the duration of the project), and costs at least $5,000 per unit.
+Equipment: Describe any machinery, furniture, or other personal property that is required for the program, which has a useful life of more than one year (or a life longer than the duration of the program), and costs at least $5,000 per unit.

-Supplies: List and describe all the items and materials, including any computer devices, that are needed for the project.
+Supplies: List and describe all the items and materials, including any computer devices, that are needed for the program.
 If an item costs more than $5,000 per unit, then put it in the budget under Equipment.

 Contractual: Describe goods and services that the applicant plans to acquire through a contract with a vendor.
-Also describe any sub-awards to non-profit partners that will help carry out the project activities.
+Also describe any sub-awards to non-profit partners that will help carry out the program activities.

-Other Direct Costs: Describe other costs directly associated with the project, which do not fit in the other categories.
+Other Direct Costs: Describe other costs directly associated with the program, which do not fit in the other categories.
 For example, shipping costs for materials and equipment or applicable taxes.
 All “Other” or “Miscellaneous” expenses must be itemized and explained.

-Indirect Costs: These are costs that cannot be linked directly to the project activities, such as overhead costs needed to help keep the organization operating.
+Indirect Costs: These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
 If your organization has a Negotiated Indirect Cost Rate (NICRA) and includes NICRA charges in the budget, attach a copy of your latest NICRA.
 Organizations that have never had a NICRA may request indirect costs of 10% of the modified total direct costs as defined in 2 CFR 200.68.

 “Cost Sharing” refers to contributions from the organization or other entities other than the U.S. Embassy.
 It also includes in-kind contributions such as volunteers’ time and donated venues.

-Branding Requirements: As a condition of receipt of a grant award, all materials produced pursuant to the award, including training materials, materials for recipients or materials to communicate or promote with foreign audiences a program, event, project, or some other activity under an agreement, including but not limited to invitations to events, press materials, and backdrops, podium signs, etc. must be marked appropriately with the standard, rectangular U.S. flag in a size and prominence equal to (or greater than) any other logo or identity.
+As a condition of receipt of a grant award, all materials produced pursuant to the award, including training materials, materials for recipients or materials to communicate or promote with foreign audiences a program, event, project, or some other activity under an agreement, including but not limited to invitations to events, press materials, and backdrops, podium signs, etc. must be marked appropriately with the standard, rectangular U.S. flag in a size and prominence equal to (or greater than) any other logo or identity.
 Note: Exceptions to the branding requirement are allowable under certain conditions.
 If an applicant is notified that their award has been chosen for funding, the Grants Officer will determine, in consultation with the applicant, if an exception is applicable.

 Copyrights and Proprietary Information